 - Seeds: the first thing you do with raw butternut squash is to discard the seeds.
-However, when you use baked butternut squash, even the seeds are cooked through.
-You can use them in a variety of ways and are super delicious in a salad.
+However, even the seeds are cooked through when you use baked butternut squash.
+You can use them in a variety of ways, and are super delicious in a salad.

 Can you bake butternut squash in an air fryer?

 Absolutely!
-However, the only thing you need to keep in mind is that your butternut squash needs to fit into the air fryer.
-Other than that, it is pretty easy to air fry it.
+However, the only thing you must remember is that your butternut squash needs to fit into the air fryer.
+Other than that, it is pretty easy to air-fry it.
 Place it in the air fryer basket and air fry for about 35 minutes at 375 degrees Fahrenheit.
 Flip the butternut squash at 17 minutes and continue to cook for the remaining 18 minutes or until done.

 How to store baked butternut squash

 You can easily store the scooped pulp of a butternut squash by placing it in an airtight container and refrigerating it for up to 3 days.
 You can also freeze the pulp for up to 3 months.